vdhamer/Photo-Club-Hub/.github/README.md

 ### Fancy scrolling

-The _Clubs and Museums_ and _Who's Who_ screens try to prevent showing partially visible maps or photographer information.
+The _Clubs and Museums_ and _Who's Who_ screens try to prevent showing partial maps or partial photographer info.
 </p>

 <details><summary>Details about smart scrolling</summary></p>